 From now on, p-type instances will launch by default with the ECS GPU-optimized AMI.
 This AMI contains libraries and runtimes needed to run GPU-based applications.
 You can always point to a custom AMI as needed when creating a CE.

 Follow the Getting Started Guide in our documentation to get started.

 Q. What do I need to provision to get started?

 There is no need to manually launch your own compute resources in order to get started.
-The AWS Batch web console will guide you through the process of creating your first Compute Environment and Job Queue so that you can submit your first job.
+The Amazon Batch web console will guide you through the process of creating your first Compute Environment and Job Queue so that you can submit your first job.
 Resources within your compute environment will scale up as additional jobs are ready to run and scale down as the number of runnable jobs decreases.